openrr/rrt/README.md

 ## Examples

-You can try an example to solve collision avoid problem by bellow command.
+There are an example to solve collision avoid problem.

 ```bash
 cargo run --release --example collision_avoid